buddhaman/AnymaEngine/Readme.md

  - IDEA: Sensor: Average direction and distance of a certain type of agent in the neighbourhood as sensor.

 #### TODO
+- Render a detailed agent in the editor.
 - Make graph in real seconds as units.
 - FUN: Make a creature editor.
 - Modular sensor and actuator system + editor.
+- Refactor simulationscreen to use renderer.
 - FUN: Make a mass-add feature.
 - FUN: Make a mass-death feature.
 - FUN: Make a mutation gun.
 Radiation.